edrandall-dev/tf-windows-desktop/README.md

 # tf-windows-desktop
-Some terraform code to provision a windows VM in EC2
+Some terraform code to provision a windows VM in EC2.

+Ed Randall